icon of person balancing two shapes

 Exam Information and Resources

 Find exam-related information and resources under each menu item below.
+Looking for more exam tips?
+Visit the Exam and Study Support page

-Challenge the Trade
+Challenge the Certification Exam

-If you have significant work experience in a trade but have never been certified in Canada, you may apply to challenge the certification.
-Learn more about How to Challenge a Skilled Trade.
+If you have work experience in the trade but have never been certified in Canada, you may be eligible to challenge the certification exam as a Trade Qualifier to become certified without going through an apprenticeship program.

 • How to use tools, equipment and materials